Choose the Right Mental Health EHR for Your Agency

 8. Conduct a careful, final elimination process

-Use the quality of the live demo to narrow your options, and remove any products from your list that don’t offer solid, timely solutions.
-Make sure that any software you consider is prompt, professional and responsive.
+Use the quality of the live demo to narrow your options and remove any products from your list that don’t offer solid, timely solutions.
+Ensure that any software you consider is prompt, professional, and responsive.
 Your final eliminations should include considering not only the product itself, but also intangibles like training, support, and implementation protocol.

 Mental Health EHR Considerations in a Post-COVID World